 Drugs that target the mutated ROS1 protein are called targeted therapy drugs.
 They are also called tyrosine kinase inhibitors, or TKIs, because the ROS1 protein belongs to the tyrosine kinase family, and the drug is inhibiting that protein.
 TKIs can be more effective than chemo for many ROS1+ lung cancer patients–chemo is typically effective for 20% of patients, whereas crizotinib (a TKI approved in the USA and some other countries for ROS1+ cancer) is effective for 70-80% of lung cancer patients.
 Some patients experience stability or no evidence of disease (NED) for years, but for most patients, the cancer eventually starts growing again.
 Unfortunately, TKIs are not a cure–they only inhibit the cancer, not kill it.
 Eventually the cancer mutates and patient develops a resistance mutation that makes the TKI ineffective.

-More Information about ROS1
+Detailed Information about ROS1 gene and fusions

 - My Cancer Genome: ROS1 Fusions in Non-Small Cell Lung Cancer